erichthen/kbtsupport/README.md

-# A website for KBT Reading Support (A tutoring business)
+# A webapp for KBT Reading Support (A tutoring business)
 ---
 ## Built with node, react, firebase.
 Handles operations with clients throughout the world
 ---